 replace($from.second, $to.first, 'text');

-replace_all($n, 'regex', 'text');
+replace_all($n, 'regexp', 'text');

 By default, the entire grammar will match.
 However, there are times you are